NVIDIA/context-aware-rag/docs/source/guides/docker/index.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Docker Deployment
+# Deployment

-This section contains guides for running and managing the VIA CTX RAG system using Docker.
+This section contains guides for running and managing the VIA CTX RAG system

 ## Available Guides

 - [Docker Compose](compose.md) - Instructions for running the complete system using Docker Compose
-- [Standalone Docker Service](docker.md) - Instructions for running individual services (Neo4j, Milvus) using Docker

 ## Overview

 The VIA CTX RAG system uses Docker to containerize its components, making it easy to deploy and manage the following services:

-- Neo4j: Graph database for storing and querying relationships
-- Milvus: Vector database for similarity search
+- Database of choice like Neo4j, Milvus, Arango etc.
 - Data Ingestion Service: For processing and storing data
 - Data Retrieval Service: For querying and retrieving information

 Choose the appropriate guide based on your deployment needs:
-- Use the Standalone Docker guide if you want to run services individually
 - Use the Docker Compose guide for a complete system deployment

 ```{toctree}